 Anyone who has a central line can get an infection.
 Your risk is higher if you:

 The hospital staff will use aseptic technique when a central line is put in your chest or arm.
-Aseptic technique means keeping everything as sterile as possible.
+Aseptic technique means keeping everything as sterile (germ-free) as possible.
 They will:

 Hospital staff should check your central line every day to make sure it is in the right place and to look for signs of infection.
 The gauze or tape over the site should be changed if it is dirty.

-ke sure not to touch your central line unless you have washed your hands.
+Make sure not to touch your central line unless you have washed your hands.

-Tell you nurse if your central line:
+Tell your nurse if your central line:

 If you notice any of these signs of infection, tell your doctor or nurse right away.